jonasoesch/p9/paper.md

 > Effective graphics conform to the Congruence Principle according to which the content and format of the graphic should correspond to the content and format of the concepts to be conveyed.

 According to this view, showing *change over time* would be a congruent use of animation.
 The reasoning is that people perceive change over time as smooth transitions in their everyday lives.
-One study accordingly found that animation reduced the perceived cognitive load when showing change in networks. [@Bach-14:graphdiariesanimated] Other authors have not found this benefits [@Tversky-02:animationcan] naming a lack of *apprehension* as the potential reason.
+One study accordingly found that animation reduced the perceived cognitive load when showing change in networks. [@Bach-14:graphdiariesanimated] Other authors have not found such benefits [@Tversky-02:animationcan] naming a lack of *apprehension* as the potential reason.

 The second natural fit for animation are *viewport changes* like *pan* and *zoom*.
 These correspond to a persons natural movements through space, getting closer to objects, looking around etc. Animated transitions have indeed been found to be superior to static transitions for *panning* [@Shanmugasundaram-07:cansmooth] as well as *zooming*. [@Shanmugasundaram-08:effectanimated]